-What remedies are available to alleviate the anti-competitive effect of a merger involving IP rights?
+What remedies are available to address competitive effects generated by a merger when those effects revolve around the transfer of IP rights?

-The IPLA provides for specific regulations that allow, in some circumstances, granting of a compulsory licence.
+The IPLA provides for specific regulations that allow, in some circumstances, the granting of a compulsory licence.
 The Patent Office may grant the compulsory licence to exploit another person's patented invention when it has been established that the patent has been abused or it is necessary to prevent or eliminate a state of national emergency, for example, in the field of the protection of public order or human life and health.

 Moreover, the compulsory licence may be granted in the situation of dependence of patents when the invention of another person cannot be used without violation of the rights of the earlier patent holder and the exploitation of the invention that is the subject matter of the dependent patent involves an important technical advance of considerable economic significance.
-However, as with inventions concerning semi-conductor technology, a compulsory licence may only be granted to counteract unreasonable anti-competitive practices.
+However, as with inventions concerning semiconductor technology, a compulsory licence may only be granted to counteract unreasonable anticompetitive practices.

-Compulsory licences in the meaning of the IPLA cannot be granted on the grounds of the ACCP, however, the OCCP president's decision ordering the ceasing of the practice as it restricts competition may give some grounds for granting the compulsory licence according to the provisions of the IPLA.
+Compulsory licences in the meaning of the IPLA cannot be granted on the grounds of the ACCP; however, the OCCP president's decision ordering the ceasing of the practice as it restricts competition may give some grounds for granting the compulsory licence according to the provisions of the IPLA.
 Moreover, the OCCP president may impose an obligation upon the parties of the merger or accept their obligation to grant the licence to their competitor and clear the concentration upon fulfilment of this condition.
 The licence is granted on the basis of relevant provisions.